Chinese Submarine Fleet -The Phantom Menace

 Construction work is therefore on schedule to have the ships operational by 2030, as indicated in the Pentagon's annual reports on China's armed forces.
 The research also details potential breakthroughs in specific areas, including jet-pump propulsion and internal soundproofing devices, based on Russian technology.
 The ship is expected to be significantly larger than the Type 094, allowing it to incorporate "rafting" techniques mounted on complex rubber mounts to attenuate engine and other noise, as Russian designs do.

 According to some experts, China did not get the 'crown jewels' of Russian shipbuilding, i.e. its latest technology, but would produce a submarine stealthy enough to compare with Moscow's upgraded Akula boats, which are already extremely quiet.
 Collin Koh, a Singapore-based defense expert, said the study opened a window on discrete research projects to improve China's SSBNs and bolster its anti-submarine warfare capabilities.
 "They know they are behind, so they are trying to catch up in terms of silence and propulsion," said Koh, from Singapore's S. Rajaratnam School of International Studies.
-Chinese strategists, like Russia, are very likely to patrol their SSBNs in protective "bastions" close to their coasts.
-These bastions will be under the cover of its surface fleet, the great underwater wall, well protected from a potential invading fleet.
+Chinese strategists, like Russia, are very likely to keep their SSBNs in protective "bastions" under the cover of its surface fleet behind the great underwater wall, well protected from a potential invading fleet.

 China's nuclear attack sub-program mirrors the SSBN program in its difficulties.